Skip to main content

 Wrongful Death Compensation

-In Columbia, SC, as in the rest of South Carolina, wrongful death compensation is designed to provide financial relief to the surviving family members or beneficiaries of someone who has died due to another party’s negligence or wrongful act.
+In South Carolina, wrongful death compensation is designed to provide financial relief to the surviving family members or beneficiaries of someone who has died due to another party’s negligence or wrongful act.
 The aim is to compensate for the tangible and intangible losses resulting from the untimely death.
-Here are the various types of wrongful death compensation that one may be entitled to in Columbia, SC:
+Here are the various types of wrongful death compensation that you may be entitled to:

 This covers the medical costs associated with the final injury or illness of the deceased before their death.
 It can include hospital bills, surgery costs, medication, and other related expenses.